NeutrOSINT

 • Light Mode (API Mode): Uses Proton Mail's API to check email validity.
 This mode is best suited for quick checking a few usernames or emails as the API has a request limit.

 • Selenium Mode (Browser-automated mode): Connects with your own Proton Mail credentials to check email addresses.
 Use this mode to test a consequent list of usernames or emails without getting a cooldown.
-Also use it when you need to verify business emails.
+Also use it when you need to verify business emailsarrow-up-right.

 Cost